Who Gets MS?

 African Americans may be older at disease onset, and the disease course tends to be more aggressive, with more frequent relapses and higher lesion volume.
 Additionally, African Americans are thought to respond less to disease-modifying therapies, although studies are being conducted to see which medications are the most effective for this ethnic group.

-Hispanic Americans are often diagnosed at an earlier age than Caucasian Americans, and a larger percentage are diagnosed with RRMS versus PPMS.
-They are more likely to present with opticospinal MS, optic neuritis (inflammation along the optic nerve), and/or transverse myelitis (causing inflammation in one location across both sides of the spinal cord).
+Hispanic Americans are often diagnosed at an earlier age than Caucasian Americans, and a larger percentage are diagnosed with relapsing forms of MS versus the primary-progressive form of MS. This population is also more likely to present with opticospinal MS (largely involving visual and mobility symptoms), optic neuritis (inflammation along the optic nerve), and/or transverse myelitis (causing inflammation in one location across both sides of the spinal cord).

 Hispanic Americans have a much lower risk of MS compared to Caucasian Americans and African Americans.
 However, clinical observation reveals greater spinal-cord involvement, which more significantly affects ambulation, but more studies are needed to confirm this observation.

-While MS is not contagious or hereditary, MS susceptibility is increased if a family member (blood relative) has MS. The average risk of developing MS in the United States is one in 1,000, or one-tenth of one percent.
-For first-degree relatives (such as a child or sibling), the risk increases to three or four percent.
-This is not true for adopted children or half siblings (who do not share the same parent who has MS), whose risk is the same as unrelated individuals.
+While MS is not contagious or hereditary, MS susceptibility is increased if a family member (blood relative) has MS. The average risk of developing MS in the United States is approximately three in 1,000.
+For first-degree relatives (such as a child or sibling), the risk increases to 3% or 4%, which is three or four in 100 people.
+This is not true for adopted children or half siblings who do not share the same parent who has MS. Both of these latter groups have a risk that is the same as unrelated individuals.

 Previous: The MS Process | Table of Contents | Next: Types of MS